F5Networks/f5-openstack-docs/docs/lbaas/index.rst

 .. figure:: /_static/media/f5-lbaas-architecture.png
    :align: center
    :scale: 100%
    :alt: Diagram showing the architecture of the F5 Integration for OpenStack Neutron LBaaS.
 A user issues a neutron lbaas command; the F5 LBaaSv2 driver assigns the task from the Neutron RPC messaging queue to the F5 Agent for OpenStack Neutron.
-The BIG-IP Controller periodically reports its status to the Neutron database.
+The F5 Agent periodically reports its status to the Neutron database.

    F5 Integration for OpenStack Neutron LBaaS Architecture